johnraymontugadi/Econ_StateOfUrbanServices_ProvisionInCities/README.md

 ## Project Status

-This is a school project and is currently in development.
+This is a school project that has been completed and submitted.

 ## Tech Stack